xishansnow/AutoSchemaKG.Sanguo/README.md

 The framework uses specialized prompts for:

-1. **Triple Extraction**: Instructs LLM to act as medical domain expert and extract structured triples with confidence scores
+1. **Triple Extraction**: Instructs LLM to act as historical domain expert and extract structured triples with confidence scores

 2. **Concept Induction**: Instructs LLM to act as ontologist and generate abstract, high-level concept descriptions